ekofiresearch/ekofiarticles.github.io/_posts/2020-04-12-six-new-corona-virus-species-discovered-on-bats-in-myanmar.md

 The authors point out that these findings highlight the importance of surveillance for wildlife in zoonotic diseases.
 The results will guide future surveillance of bat populations to better identify potential viral threats to public health.

-> "Many coronaviruses may not pose a risk to humans, but when we diagnose these diseases early in animals, we have a valuable opportunity to investigate the potential threat at the source." co-author of the study.
-"Vigilant surveillance, research and education are the best tools we need to prevent outbreaks before they occur."
+> "Many coronaviruses may not pose a risk to people, but when we identify these diseases early on in animals, at the source, we have a valuable opportunity to investigate the potential threat" "Vigilant surveillance, research and education are the best tools we have to prevent pandemics before they occur."

 <cite>Smithsonian's Global Health Program director Suzan Murray</cite>